indiqusdocs/stpi/docs/Compute/RHELInstances/ConfiguringAlertsonRHELInstances.md

 ![Creating Alert](img/CreatingAlert.png)
 ## Managing Recipients

 This will list and display all the email IDs already configured for the alerts.
-You can delete the existing ids and add other email ids by following the steps below.
+You can delete the existing ids and add other email ids by these steps:
 1. Click on the **Manage Recipients** button.
 2. Click on **+ Add more recipients**.
 3. Add the email ids; multiple IDs can be added (separated by comma).